1. Aim of the Guidelines

 5. Loan limits

-A total of 20 physical items including books, magazines, audiobooks, DVDs and CDs can be on loan at any given time per member (excluding online access members and temporary members).
+There is no limit on physical items including books, magazines, audiobooks, DVDs and CDs that be on loan at any given time per member (excluding online access members and temporary members).

 Temporary members are allowed a total of three physical items on loan at a time.